-Fiscal Years Principal Market 2013 2012 2011 Primary Applications Machine Tool 37% 35% 38% Cutting and welding Semiconductor, Electronics, and Photovoltaic 27% 27% 28% Marking of integrated circuits, electronic components, smart cards, and structuring of solar cells Automotive & Sub-Supplier 8% 7% 7% Cutting, welding, and component marking 72% 69% 73%
+Fiscal Years Principal Market 2014 2013 2012 Primary Applications Machine Tool 40% 37% 35% Cutting and welding Semiconductor, Electronics, and Photovoltaic 19% 27% 27% Marking, cutting and welding of integrated circuits, electronic components, smart cards, and structuring of solar cells Automotive & Sub-Supplier 10% 8% 7% Cutting, welding, and component marking 69% 72% 69%

-The remaining 28%, 31%, and 27%, of total laser sales in fiscal 2013, 2012, and 2011, respectively, were attributable to customers in a wide variety of other industries including aerospace, consumer goods, medical device manufacturing, flexible packaging, job shops, jewelry, universities, and institutes.
+The remaining 31%, 28%, and 31%, of total laser sales in fiscal 2014, 2013, and 2012, respectively, were attributable to customers in a wide variety of other industries including aerospace, consumer goods, medical device manufacturing, flexible packaging, job shops, jewelry, universities, and institutes.
 No one customer accounted for over 10% of total sales in any of these periods.